ps-19/website/README.md

 # Code Description
 * ## Current files and folders
   * [index.html](index.html)<br>
     It is the main html file.
-It cotains:
+It cotains
     * a sticky nav-bar
         *  brand_logo -- auto refreshes the **index.html** page
         *  home -- linked with **about** section